Because a waterfall such as Niagara Falls spans two different countries it’s natural to ask which side is better.

 THE AMERICAN SIDE OF NIAGARA FALLS

-We could probably attribute that to the reputation that Canada was the better side (for reasons we’ll get to further below).
+We could probably attribute that disparity in visitation to the reputation that Canada has the better side (for reasons we’ll get to further below).

-Naturally, in order to get the most of our Niagara Falls experience, we did go on some of those paid excursions allowing us to experience the falls in many other ways, including getting drenched at the base of Bridal Veil Falls or from the lookout decks looking upstream along the Niagara River towards the mighty Horseshoe Falls among others.
+Naturally, in order to get the most of our Niagara Falls experience, we did go on some of those paid excursions.

-Below are some photos of what we were able to see and experience on the American side without going a paid excursion.
-We have a separate writeup describing the paid excursions that we’re aware of around Niagara Falls.
+As mentioned earlier, we have a separate write-up describing the paid excursions that we’re aware of around Niagara Falls.

 THE CANADIAN SIDE OF NIAGARA FALLS

-While you can’t get right up to the American and Bridal Veil Falls, you can get right up to the brink of Horseshoe Falls (and really feel the raw power of the Niagara River).
+While you can’t get right up to the American and Bridal Veil Falls, you can get right up to the brink of Horseshoe Falls.

 You can even get direct views of the mighty Horseshoe Falls from the established lookouts along the Niagara River.

-In addition to the views, if you’ve had enough of Niagara Falls, there were numerous casinos and activities for the family both around the waterfall as well as further downtown away from the natural attraction.
+If you’ve had enough of Niagara Falls, there were numerous casinos and family activities both around the waterfall as well as further away downtown.

-There was even the historic Queen Street District (you’re better off driving there from Niagara Falls), which was both charming and provided a little bit of a nice culinary experience (at least at a crepe place we ate at over there).
+We even explored the historic Queen Street District, which was charming, relatively quiet, and provided a little bit of a nice culinary experience.

 Below are some of the photos we took from the Canada side (excluding the paid excursions, which we have a separate writeup for).